Nemes2000/diffusion-model/README.md

 - data_visualization:
   - plot_hist.py: Plot a histogram (RGB values) for images from dataloader (from first batch, first 5 elements)
   - plot_image.py: Plot images from dataloader (from first batch, first 10 elements)
+- first_step.ipynb: we tried out the dataset loading and the visualization

 Other:

 - requirements.txt: Contains all Python libraries that we want to use.
 - Dockerfile: Contains a basic pytorch-cuda container description.

 ## Run